 HiPP are the UK market leaders in organic weaning food and formula milks.
 In a highly restrictive marketing environment, the challenge is always to raise brand awareness amongst pregnant women and newborn mums at a time when everything is new and daunting.

 Which is why Baby Clubs are hugely important in this sector – they provide welcome information, online resource, advice and free samples to an audience that is hungry for information.

 At Spinnaker, our job was to develop a creative positioning, look and feel to make the HiPP Baby Club stand out from the crowd – and then drive recruitment of pregnant women and mums of newborns from 0-6 months.

 Starting With The Consumer

-In 2009 we undertook extensive qual and quant research to understand mums’ attitudes to our current Baby Club offering – mums told us that whilst the current offering was rich with rewards and samples, it had little emotional warmth.
+In 2009 we undertook extensive qualitative and quantitative research to understand mums’ attitudes to our current Baby Club offering – mums told us that whilst the current offering was rich with rewards and samples, it had little emotional warmth.
 In order to differentiate themselves from their competitors, HiPP needed to create an emotional territory that they could own.

-After the first year of launch, recruitment of pregnant women to the club increased by 50%.
+After the first year of launch, recruitment of pregnant women to the club increased by 50 per cent.